 Self-service bicycle loading

-Your rental bike can be taken on all trains in the bike self-loading area without purchasing an additional bike ticket.
-The rental contract you receive is valid as a bike ticket.
+If the e-bike is rented from Rent a Bike, the bike ticket for public transport is included.
+The rented bike can therefore be taken on all trains in the bike self-loading area without an additional bike ticket.
+The rental contract issued is valid as a self-loading ticket.

 Rent a Bike AG